floodlight-sports/floodlight/docs/source/compendium/2_design.rst

 ======

-Before we move on, let's summarize a few design principles that we build our package around.
+At this point, let's summarize a few design principles that we decided build our package around.
 These are problem-specific and on top of any general software design principles.
-We've encountered many little questions on how to solve *this* or how to incorporate *that* special case.
+During implementation, we've naturally encountered questions on how to solve *this* or how to incorporate *that* special case.
 Often then, half a dozen possible solutions come to mind, none of which appears to be clearly right or wrong.
 If you've decided to contribute and find yourself in this situation, these principles hopefully come in handy.

-The scope of this package is the second reason we explicitly worked out these principles.
+The scope of this package is another reason we explicitly formalized these principles.
 Designing a high-level framework bears the natural risk of mutating into a jack of all trades that does everything, but nothing really well.
 There are plenty of use cases our package might come in handy, and even more possible ways to extend it.
 Yet, each of this cases could require a different implementation focus, and possibly conflicting ones.
 To keep things from diverging, these principles should also roughly narrow down the perspective we aim to take when adding functionality.

 1. **Data Analytics Focus**

-    All data structures and functionality should be implemented with a clear focus on data analytics.
-We optimize core objects and manipulation functions so that data processing becomes intuitive and easy.
-If a trade-off has to be made, we prioritize data handling over API compatibility, database friendliness, or use-case specific requirements.
+    All data structures and functionality should be implemented with a clear focus on scientific data analytics.
+We attempt to optimize core objects and manipulation functions so that data processing becomes intuitive and easy.
+If a trade-off has to be made, we prioritize data handling over (external) API compatibility, database friendliness, or use-case specific requirements.
 Performance is also an issue we keep in mind.

-    That's also why we make extensive use of data analysis packages such as *numpy*, *pandas*, or *matplotlib*.
+    On an implementation level, we make extensive use of data analysis packages such as *numpy*, *pandas*, or *matplotlib*.
 We let the experts do what they're the best at, and gratefully use their great tools.
 Many of our core data objects are container classes wrapping ``ndarray``\s or ``DataFrame``\s.
-This way, we can add our own flavour and add important functionaliy, while leveraging and interfacing their rich functionality such as views, indexing, and vectorization.
+This way, we can add our own flavour and add needed functionaliy, while leveraging and interfacing their rich functionality such as views, indexing, and vectorization.

 2. **Sports Independence**